sbiemont/fugologic/readme.md

 # fugologic

-Fugologic is a naive implementation of a fuzzy logic system.
+Fugologic is a basic implementation of a fuzzy logic system.

 ## Getting started